IMG-LOGO

 Apparitions, shadow figures and dark cellars await you!

-Bishton Hall dates back to the 1750's and is a Grade II listed mansion however, there has been a building on this site since around 1086 which is mentioned in the Domesday Book along with Bishton itself, with so much history engrained in its foundations it is no surprise that it is renowned for its daunting past and dark reputation.
+Bishton Hall dates back to the 1750's and is a Grade II listed mansion however, there has been a building on this site since around 1086 which is mentioned in the Domesday Book along with Bishton itself, with so much history ingrained in its foundations it is no surprise that it is renowned for its daunting past and dark reputation.

 The large, magnificent Garden complete with its orangery was constructed in the 1840s to complement the house and is where The Temple is situated which is where many have reported dark figures watching you from afar.